hackrole/hugo_note/content/kafka_lost_data.md

 there was one porject named prism which I worked on.
-Its work is to listen from mulitple kafka topics, then standardizing the data and send them to one certain kafka topic, there was another worker which will cosumer this topic and write the data to elasticsearch by batch.
+Its work is to listen from mulitple kafka topics, then standardizing the data and send them to one certain kafka topic, there was another worker which will cosumer this topic and write the data to elasticsearch in batch.
 It use protobuf and avro as message serializer.

 One day, I was telled the prism was stopped, after check it I found it was because the kafak producer has change there schema which was not compatibility to old schema, this make the prism worker stop to work.